Cough syrup makes you drowsy…

 Like a tourist in a parallel universe, you’ll want to soak in the atmosphere of the peculiar places you visit.
 Your only form of communication comes through the use of the numbered keys to answer questions directed at you from a selection of responses.
 The language spoken by the people you interact with appears alien, although at times it stumbles closer to something more understandably human.
 Analogies can be drawn with Half Life’s G-Man in your engagement with some of the game’s entities, as you get the distinct feeling that what you’re talking to is something otherworldly that has taken on human form.

 Through the use of dynamic cuts, the narrative is presented in a purposely incomplete manner.
 This forms a collage-like picture of a story steeped in mystery and a world submerged in the paranormal.
 At the centre of this are the VHS tapes that you, illegally, distribute that offer people some kind of extrasensory experience.
 Bizarrely, for a video game at least, it has to be played through in one sitting.
-There is no option to save, but this makes sense in its desire to relate an experience to the player that must be digested as a whole package and not bite-size chunks.
+There is no option to save, but this makes sense in its desire to relate an experience to the player that must be digested as a whole package and not bite-size chunks that might break the sense of immersion.

 The brilliance and horror of Paratopic are written between the lines in what it leaves unsaid or unexplained.
 It enlists the player’s own imagination against them to speculate on the true nature of the reality unfolding before them.
 It offers a fleeting glimpse into another world, an escapist pursuit into an immersive and atmospheric experience that will leave you questioning your own sanity.
 It’s undoubtedly not for everyone; this is a short and subversive video game that breaks away from the established traditions of the medium.
 But, if you do fancy a break from the norm, this fusion of creepypasta and interactive storytelling will leave you with a lasting impression.